Abandoned Houston children found living with skeletal remains of 9-year-old brother: Police

 Three other boys were found in the Houston apartment and appeared malnourished

-The suspected skeletal remains of a nine-year-old boy were found in a Houston apartment and may have been there for a year, Texas authorities said.
+The suspected skeletal remains of a 9-year-old boy were found in a Houston apartment and may have been there for a year, Texas authorities said.

 "I have been in this business a long time, and never saw anything like this," Harris County Sheriff Ed Gonzalez said during a press conference Sunday, describing the scene as "horrific" and "tragic."